lumeland/lume.land/docs/core/remote-files.md

 ### Import modules

-JavaScript/TypeScript modules imported as `import foo from "./filename.ts"` are not managed by Lume file system, but you can use import maps for a similar behavior.
+JavaScript/TypeScript modules imported as `import foo from "./filename.ts"` are not managed by Lume's file system, but you can use import maps for a similar behavior.